OTP-001: Supported Interfaces

 .

-If the first value is incorrect app MUST stop attempting to introspect the contract.
+If the first value is incorrect, the app MUST stop attempting to introspect the contract.

-The hash of an interface is defined as truncated to 128 bits SHA256.
+The hash of an interface is defined as the SHA256 hash truncated to 128 bits.

 Drawbacks

-This proposal doesn’t guarantee that the contract would behave correctly to an interface, also it doesn’t provide a guaranteed way to avoid name clashes between different interfaces.
+This proposal doesn’t guarantee that the contract will behave correctly according to an interface.
+Also, it doesn’t provide a guaranteed way to avoid name clashes between different interfaces.
 This is a non-goal for this proposal.

 This proposal isn’t tied to a specific technical interface.
-This could lead to multiple interfaces that do the same thing but with different IDs.
-This is a non-goal for this proposal since a centralized registry would be very useful for existing interfaces and a custom one would be used mostly in-house.
+This could lead to multiple interfaces that do the same thing but have different IDs.
+This is a non-goal for this proposal, since a centralized registry would be very useful for existing interfaces, and a custom one would mostly be used in-house.

 Rationale and alternatives

 - Why 128 bit?
-We are looking at a global namespace that we need to keep without conflicts, we can’t use anything much smaller since the probability of conflicts would be much higher.
-We are looking at UUID-like entropy that is exactly 128-bit and is time-proven.
-More than 128 is too wasteful.
+We are looking at a global namespace that we need to maintain without conflicts.
+We cannot use anything much smaller since the probability of conflicts would be much higher.
+We are looking at UUID-like entropy, which is exactly 128-bit and time-proven.
+More than 128 bits would be too wasteful.

 - Why freeform?
-As mentioned before, it is easier just to define some ID to start work early and then eventually build a standard.
-Also interfaces (like ERC20) usually not just a technical interface, but also a number of rules on how to work with it.
+As mentioned earlier, it is easier just to define an ID to start work early and then eventually build a standard.
+Additionally, interfaces (like ERC20) are usually not just technical interfaces but also include a set of rules defining how to work with them.

-- Why not find out what contract supports by decompiling?
+- Why not find out what a contract supports by decompiling?
 Explicit is always better than implicit in open-world scenarios.
-We can’t rely on our “disassembling” capabilities to perform introspections, even small errors could be fatal.
+We cannot rely on our “disassembling” capabilities to perform introspection; even small errors could be fatal.

-- Why not hash of representation?
-Right now there are no compilers that support that, also this proposal is future-proof.
-If anyone would want to build something more automated they could easily build their own hashes by their own rules keeping everything the same for external observers.
+- Why not a hash of representation?
+Right now, there are no compilers that support this approach.
+Also, this proposal is future-proof.
+If anyone wants to build something more automated, they could easily produce their own hashes using their own rules while keeping everything consistent for external observers.